Organic Chemistry I (Revision 8)

 Special Course Features

 CHEM 350 has a compulsory laboratory component that requires students to complete about 32 hours of laboratory work (there are three lab formats).
 Credit may be obtained for equivalent laboratory work carried out within the last five years at a recognized college or university.
-Speak with the lab coordinator for more information.
+For more information see Chemistry Lab Exemptions.

 Laboratory sessions are offered throughout the year in Edmonton.
 It is strongly recommended that laboratory work be undertaken when about two-thirds of the course has been completed.
 All lab work and assignments should be completed before the final examination is attempted.